M.S. in Cybersecurity: Electronic Crime Specialization

 Crimes of this nature result in the loss of substantial amounts of money and have a serious effect on business, government, individuals, and the national economy.
 Today’s information-intensive organizations are in desperate need of employees who understand both cybersecurity and financial crime investigation.

-Apply your cybersecurity background to the realm of fraud with Utica University’s Master of Science in Cybersecurity Electronic Crime specialization.
-You’ll learn to leverage fraud risk and compliance best practices, as well as how to utilize fraud management technologies to protect businesses from cybercriminals.
+Apply your cybersecurity background to the realm of fraud with Utica University’s Master of Science in Cybersecurity, Cybercrime and Fraud specialization.
+You’ll learn to leverage fraud risk and compliance best practices and how to utilize fraud management technologies to protect businesses from cybercriminals.

 Career Outlook

-The electronic crime specialization is designed to provide you with a comprehensive skill set that is particularly valuable for professionals in banking and other financial institutions.
+The Cybercrime and Fraud specialization is designed to provide you with a comprehensive skill set that is particularly valuable for professionals in banking and other financial institutions.
 With that said, graduates of this program are also equipped to enter industries ranging from healthcare to insurance and beyond.

 CAREER SPOTLIGHT: RISK ANALYST